erasmus-without-paper/ewp-specs-api-imobility-tors/README.md

 ### `receiving_hei_id` (required)

-An identifier of the institution which was the receiving part of all the mobilities provided via `mobility_id` parameters.
-This parameter MUST be required by the server even if it covers only a single institution.
+SCHAC ID of the institution which is (or was) the receiving partner of all the mobilities provided in `mobility_id` parameter list.
+This parameter MUST be required by the server even if the server covers only a single institution.

 ### `mobility_id` (repeatable, required)

 A list of Outgoing Mobility identifiers (max `<max-mobility-ids>` items) - IDs of Outgoing Mobility objects for which the client wants to retrieve corresponding Transcripts of Records.
-All of these mobilities should be connected to the receiving HEI provided in the `receiving_hei_id` parameter (otherwise, they will be ignored).
+The HEI referenced in the `receiving_hei_id` parameter must be the receiving partner of all these mobilities (unmatched mobilities will be ignored).

 This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
 The server is REQUIRED to process all of them.